intercity/chef-repo/README.md

 on a single server or multiple servers:

 * nginx webserver
-* Unicorn for running Ruby on Rails
+* Passenger or Unicorn for running Ruby on Rails
-* Zero-downtime deploys
 * Multiple apps on one server
 * Database creation and password generation
 * Easy SSL configuration